flutter/website/src/platform-channels.md

 }
 ```

-Finally, complete the `setMethodCallHandler` method we added earlier.
-We need
+Finally, complete the `setMethodCallHandler` method added earlier.
+You need
-to handle a single platform method, `getBatteryLevel`, so we test for that in
+to handle a single platform method, `getBatteryLevel`, so test for that in
 the `call` argument.
 The implementation of this platform method simply calls the
-iOS code we wrote in the previous step.
+iOS code written in the previous step.
 If an unknown method
-is called, we report that instead.
+is called, report that instead.

 ```swift
 batteryChannel.setMethodCallHandler({